openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ### Roll for Initiative

 After surprise has been determined, each combatant makes an Agility action roll.
 The total of a combatant's Agility roll is their initiative score.
-The GM may decide to make one roll for each group of NPCs instead of tracking every NPC's initiative individually.
+The GM may decide to make one roll for each group of NPC enemies or allies instead of tracking each NPC initiative individually.

 When taking turns in combat, characters act in order from highest initiative score to lowest.
 In case of ties, characters act in order of their Agility scores (from high to low).
 If Agility scores are also tied, determine the order randomly.